- What is a leaky gut?

 - How might one consider treating a leaky gut?

 Well, we have talked about the gut in three other blogs so far.
-(1) (2) (3) You can go to my home page under brain gut axis and find each one for a quick review.
+(1) Could It Be the Gut?: An Introduction to the Brain-Gut Axis, (2) Your VAP = Brain Gut Axis Function, and (3) Why Leaky Guts Lead to MS?
+Click those links or go to my home page under Brain Gut Axis and find each one for a quick review.
 We have hinted at the leaky gut as a cause of serious human disease in all those posts.
 Today we get to focus on the “leaky gut” and how we might offer to treat it.

 What is a leaky gut syndrome?
 It is the complex biochemical reactions that occur in the gut appear to be the genesis of where inflammation initially passes in to our body.
 We need to realize this and avoid eating the things that cause this inflammation.
 As I have said for close to five years now this means strict avoidance of omega 6′s, all grains and especially wheat of any kind and very limited fructose (fruit or synthetic sources) The gut associated lymphatic tract (GALT) is the first place where our immune systems interact with the outside world.
 This occurs right below the intestinal brush border and is our first line of defense.
 It seems to me that evolution has dictated that this is precisely where the battle between health and disease begin in humans and why our immune system is set up ready on that battle front.